 Allied Professionals Cardiac Device Remote Monitoring Specialist (CDRMS) Exam

-The IBHRE Test Writing Committee in collaboration with National Board of Medical Examiners and Prometric designed the CDRMS certification examination.
+The IBHRE Test Writing Committee in collaboration with testing agency, Prometric, designed the CDRMS certification examination.
+Beginning this fall (2023), all exam development and administration will be facilitated by IBHRE's new testing vendor, PSI.
 The CDRMS certification mark recognizes individuals who have successfully achieved a passing score on the IBHRE certification examination and maintain certification requirements, as set by IBHRE for providing remote monitoring of cardiac implantable electronic devices (CIEDs).

 This examination validates the competency and skill level of practitioners who use Remote Patient Monitoring (RPM) in caring for patients suffering with chronic cardiac disorder.
 This exam consists of 150 multiple-choice questions and is administered within a four-hour time limit.
 Candidates are expected to have broad knowledge in five general areas: